jesababon/express-full-crud/readme.md

 No starter files!

 ## Completion
-Parts 1 - 5 are required for completion
+Parts 1 - 8 are required for completion
-parts 6 - 8 are BONUS!

 ## Submission
 Homework is due tonight at 11pm